AviatrixSystems/Docs/Support/support_ticket_priority.rst

 --------
 Aviatrix offers 2 types of support plans; Standard and Platinum.
 Please refer to our `Official Support SLA <http://www.aviatrix.com/support/service-level-agreement.php>`_ for more information.

-If Aviatrix customer has a technical question or issue, he/she may submit a support ticket to support@aviatrix.com or via our `Aviatrix Support Web Portal <http://aviatrix.zendesk.com>`_ .
+Whenever Aviatrix customer has a technical question or issue, he/she may submit a support ticket to support@aviatrix.com or via our `Aviatrix Support Web Portal <http://aviatrix.zendesk.com>`_ .

 Ticket Priority Guidelines